tell-k/uadetector/README.rst

 Web framework extensions
 --------------------------------

 Some web frameworks provide a way to extend in a different way from WSGI Middleware.
-We provide shortcuts according to that way.
+This library provide shortcuts according to that way.

 **Caution: I do not actively support individual frameworks.
 If you are worried, you should use WSGIMiddleware.**